Thinking Out Loud: Certifications

+Cover versions

-Chad Brownlee version
+Chad Brownlee cover

 Canadian country singer Chad Brownlee recorded a cover version and released it as a single in 2015.
 He also released a video of himself performing the song.

 Chart performance

+Clay Walker cover

+Country music artist Clay Walker released a cover version of "Thinking Out Loud" on Walker's first album in nine years, titled Long Live the Cowboy released on January 21, 2019.

+Taylor Dayne cover

+American singer/songwriter Taylor Dayne recorded the song for her 2024 EP The Capitol Sessions.
+It was released as the lead single from the EP in October 2023.